federicolozer/humanlike_moving_robot/README.md

 source devel/setup.bash
 ```
 For convenience, you can add the command to your *~/.bashrc* file, to make sure it will be executed every time you open the terminal.
-Ýou can do it running the following command:
+Ýou can do it by running the following command:
 ```shell script
 echo "source ~/your-workspace-name/devel/setup.bash" >> ~/.bashrc
 ```